rdamehta/Quarterly-projections-on-annual-revenue-with-regression/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 2: Liquor Sales + Linear Regression

 ### Overview
-Next week we'll learn how to use scikit-learn to run linear regression models, how goals & business objectives translate to model fit, and how to optimize models using cross-validation.
+In week 3 we'll learn how to use scikit-learn to create linear regression models, how goals & business objectives translate to model fit, and how to optimize models using cross-validation.
 We're going to use these skills to dig into a rich set of data on this project!

 The state of Iowa provides many datasets on their website, including [this](https://www.dropbox.com/s/5oiz27mhvsiibo8/iowa_liquor_sales_proj_2.csv?dl=0) which contains transactions for all stores that have a class E liquor license.